 These grey chicken breeds are characterized by their blue coloration, but some are black and some are a splash.

 These grey chicken breeds have a wide variety of colors, but only the bantams are recognized to come in blue.

 The Australorp, grey chicken breed started off only as black, but more recently blue has been developed!

 Cochins come in a wide variety of colors, so there’s no surprise you can find blue in both bantam and large fowl and self blue in the bantams.

-This grey chicken breeds are usually known for their signature color “salmon”, but they can sometimes come in blue salmon and blue as well!
+These grey chicken breeds are usually known for their signature color “salmon”, but they can sometimes come in blue salmon and blue as well!

-Frizzles come in a wide variety of colors since they’re bred for unique appearance, so there’s no shock you can find them in blue and lavender.
+Frizzles come in a wide variety of colors since they’re bred for a unique appearance, so there’s no shock you can find them in blue and lavender.

 Minorca chickens are usually black but have other color variations like buff and white.
 The blue Minorca is recognized in the UK.